LukeSmithxyz/mutt-wizard/README.rst

       You will need to keep the binding of *i,g,C,M* to *noop*, though, because of the generated bindings in the account muttrc.
-      Else you can overwrite certain things after the uncommented sourcing line.

 DEPENDENCIES
 ============